Guide to American Airlines Admirals Club

 - Mexico City (MEX)

-While the number of Admirals Clubs is limited, Admirals Club members can also access over 60 partner lounges across the world including in Asia, Europe, South America, the South Pacific and in various locations across the U.S. However, these partner lounges are not open to day-pass holders or Citi / AAdvantage cardholders.
+While the number of Admirals Clubs is limited, Admirals Club members can also access over 60 partner lounges across the world, including in Asia, Europe, South America, the South Pacific, the Middle East and various locations across the U.S.

-American Airlines’ Admirals Club offers a wide range of facilities to make your flying experience as comfortable as possible.
-It aims to take the stress and hassle out of traveling.
-The complimentary food and drinks and exclusive lounge access make it a great way to relax before a vacation.
-The business facilities also make it ideal for those traveling for business purposes.
+The American Airlines Admirals Club offers a wide range of perks to make your flying experience as comfortable as possible, aiming to take the stress and hassle out of traveling.
+The complimentary food and drinks, Wi-Fi and business facilities, among other perks, all offer a great way to relax before a vacation or business trip.
+But if you aren’t sure about buying a membership, or if you fly infrequently, you can purchase a one-day pass to test it out.